π« Understanding Scams the Right Way | Romance & Social Engineering Scams — Chapter Eight

-π« Understanding Scams — Chapter 8 — Romance & Social Engineering Scams
+π« Understanding Scams the Right Way — Chapter Eight — Romance & Social Engineering Scams

 That assumption is wrong.